 Teaching English, Language and Literacy

-Now fully updated, this third edition of Teaching English, Language and Literacy includes brand new chapters on children’s literature and reading comprehension.
+This fully revised fourth edition of Teaching English, Language and Literacy includes up-to-date research and updated discussion of effective teaching.
+Throughout the book there is guidance on England’s new National Curriculum and its impact.
 Rooted in research evidence and multidisciplinary theory, this book is an essential introduction for anyone learning to teach English from the early years to primary school level.

 The authors draw on their research, scholarship and practice to offer advice on: